 This speech paints Obama as something he is not.

-No country's going to create wealth when we're not creating wealth.
+No country is going to create wealth.

-If its leaders exploit the economy to enrich themselves, you can exploit the economy to enrich yourself politically, maybe not financially.
+You can exploit the economy to enrich yourself politically, maybe not financially.

 And that's what Obama and the Democrats are doing.